Work with Us

 MUSIC TEACHER

-Live Oak Waldorf School is seeking a Strings (grades 4 and 5) and Orchestra (Grades 6-7-8) teacher for the 2026/27 school year beginning in September 2026
+Live Oak Waldorf School is seeking a Music (grades 2 and 3) and Choir (grades 4 and 5, and grades 6/7/8) teacher for the 2026/27 school year beginning in September 2026

 EXAMPLE OF DUTIES (including but not limited to):